WebAssembly/spec/document/execution/runtime.rst

    .. math::
       \LABEL_n\{\LOOP~[t^?]~\dots~\END\}

-   When performing a branch to this label, this restarts the loop from the  beginning.
+   When performing a branch to this label, this executes the loop, effectively restarting it from the beginning.
    Conversely, a simple block label has the form

    .. math::
       \LABEL_n\{\epsilon\}

-   When branching, the empty continuation ends the targeted block and proceeds with consecutive instructions.
+   When branching, the empty continuation ends the targeted block, such that execution can proceed with consecutive instructions.

 Frames
 ......

-Frames carry the return arity of the respective function, hold the values of its locals (including arguments) in the order corresponding to their static :ref:`local indices <syntax-localidx>`, and a reference to the function's own :ref:`module instance <syntax-moduleinst>`:
+Activation frames carry the return arity of the respective function, hold the values of its :ref:`locals <syntax-local>` (including arguments) in the order corresponding to their static :ref:`local indices <syntax-localidx>`, and a reference to the function's own :ref:`module instance <syntax-moduleinst>`:

 .. math::